p5chmitz/dsa-rust/README.md

 <summary> Core Lists </summary>

 The lists section centers around solutions to create a simple podium of sorted entries consisting of names and associated scores.
+Why run a single O(n log n) sorting algorithm if you can create the list with a series of O(n) insert operations?

 - [Array-based list](https://github.com/p5chmitz/dsa-rust/blob/main/src/lists/array_list.rs): A basic introduction to lists (and arrays)
 - [Vector-based list](https://github.com/p5chmitz/dsa-rust/blob/main/src/lists/vector_list.rs): A little more fun with `&str` lifetimes, but still no reason not to just use `Vec`